bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 Hex: \#4bc0a9 is RGB: 75, 192, 169.

-**Hoisting** — Hoisting is JavaScript's default behaviour of moving `var`
+**Hoisting** — Hoisting is JavaScript’s default behaviour of moving `var`
 declarations to the top of the current **scope** when your code is run.
 What
 this means is that whatever line your write a `var` declaration on e.g. `var x;`,
 when your code is run it will automatically be lifted and read as if it were
 written on the top lines of your current **scope** (to the top of the current
 script or the current function).

-This means that you can use `var`'s higher up in the code before the line you've
+This means that you can use `var`’s higher up in the code before the line you’ve
 declared them on.
 So this example:

     x = "hello";